mdombrov-33/qdrant-ai-search/README.md

 ### 🟩 **Step 3: Summarize Results**

 **What You Do:**

 - Click: `[ Summarize Results ]`

 **What You See:**

 ```
 🧠 Summary:
 The author expresses concern about existential AI risk, highlighting Bostrom's warnings about superintelligent systems and proposing methods like interpretability and control to manage these risks.
 ```

 **What Happens Behind the Scenes:**

-- The 5 best paragraphs from Step 2 are sent to OpenRouter (GPT)
+- The 5 best paragraphs from Step 2 are sent to OpenAI
 - AI generates a concise 3-4 sentence summary
 - Summary is displayed to you